Back to COVID-19 FAQ home page >>

 You cannot charge any “new patient fee” or similar.

 You can only do this if your patient requires a service unrelated to the vaccine.
-You cannot claim any item other than a VSA, In-depth Assessment or Flag-fall for the administration of the vaccine.
+You cannot claim any item other than a VSA, In-depth Assessment, Flag-fall or Vaccine Incentive Booster for the administration of the vaccine.

 Your medical record will be important to demonstrate that this is a separate service.
 We recommend you make detailed notes about each service.
 The Department of Health recommends that you state: “The additional service [MBS item…] is clinically relevant but not related to the vaccine suitability assessment service [MBS item…].”